 With his friends-collaborators Fitzhugh Shaw and Michelle King, he offers seasonal Ecodharma workshops called Silent Transformations and teaches Ecopsychology at the Falk School of Sustainability at Chatham University.
 Over the past few years, he was a founding teacher-practitioner of the City of Bridges alternative High School and taught Buddhist and Phenomenological Psychology at Point Park University.
 He has been a visiting lecturer in the Philosophy Department at Pittsburgh University, at the Carnegie Mellon School of Design "Future Lab," and the Arizona State University School of Sustainability and the Department of Social Transformation.
 Adam leads experimental workshops on postnatural meditation at the Center for Post Natural History.

-Adam is a Guiding Teacher for One Earth Sangha where he is a teacher for the EcoSattva Training.
-A panelist on Buddhism and Ecology for the Future of American Buddhism Conference, an "Emerging Researcher" at the Mind and Life Summer Research Institute on "The Mind, the Human-Earth Connection, and the Climate Crisis," Adam is a GreenFaith Fellow and has been a speaker at the United Nations and the Washington DC Climate March as well as prayer leader for the Indigenous led People vs. Fossil Fuel protests.
+Adam is a Guiding Teacher for One Earth Sangha where he is a teacher for the EcoSattva Training and co-facilitates a course to support modern Buddhist teachers in developing a more radical, responsive Ecodharma.
+A panelist on Buddhism and Ecology for the Future of American Buddhism Conference, an "Emerging Researcher" at the Mind and Life Summer Research Institute on "The Mind, the Human-Earth Connection, and the Climate Crisis," Adam presents on contemplation in the Anthropocene, is a GreenFaith Fellow and has been a speaker at the United Nations and the Washington DC Climate March as well as prayer leader for the Indigenous led People vs. Fossil Fuel protests.
 He studied Ecopsychology at Pacifica Graduate School and Radical Ecopsychology with Andy Fisher.
 He was honored to be present at the Standing Rock encampments in 2016.

 A member of the Editorial Advisor's Board for the Arrow Journal for Wakeful Society, Culture, and Politics, Adam often contributes writings and interviews.
 He is also honored to serve on the Board of the contemplative psychology nonprofit Karuna Training North America.
 Adam also served as a founding Board member of Awaken Pittsburgh with whom he continues to teach and collaborate.